Enrollment to kindergarten and schools

 • Compulsory education cannot be fulfilled through unregistered, community-led schools, or fully online schools in Hungary.

-• Before selecting any educational programs, please carefully evaluate the quality and official recognition of the educational institutions.
+• Before selecting any informal or formal educational program, please carefully evaluate the quality and official recognition of the educational institutions in Hungary.
 This can help your child prevent the loss of school credentials and ensure continuous education.

 Can I enroll my child in a Hungarian school or kindergarten, and under what conditions?

 • Yes!
-Holders of temporary protection status have the right to attend kindergarten (from the age of 3) and school (from the age of 6), like Hungarian children.
+Holders of temporary protection status and Hungarian-Ukrainian dual nationals have the right to attend kindergarten (from the age of 3) and school (from the age of 6), like Hungarian children.

 • Every child, including those with temporary protection status, must attend accredited educational institutions in Hungary if they reside in the country for more than three months.
 This requirement is due to education being compulsory for children between the ages of 3 and 16 in Hungary.

-• Kindergartens, primary schools, and secondary education are obliged to offer access to their institutions for all children within their educational districts.
+• Kindergartens, primary schools, and secondary educational institutions are obliged to offer access to their institutions for all children within their educational districts.
+However, due to capacity issues schools might reject the enrollment of the child and in such case, you can try a neighboring district school or ask the assistant of the educational district.

 • Kindergartens, primary, and secondary education are free of charge in Hungary at public institutions, which are mainly state or church-run.
-However, you have the option to choose private institutions, bearing in mind that they require fees.
+However, you have the option to choose private institutions, bearing in mind that they require the payment of fees.

-• Primary education is provided by primary schools (Grades 1-8, for children aged 6-14), after which children can enter secondary schools (Grades 9-12, for those aged 15-18) [1], such as general secondary schools or vocational training institutions, including technical and vocational schools.
+• Primary education is provided by primary schools (Grades 1-8, for children aged 6-14), after which children can enter secondary schools (Grades 9-12, for those aged 15-18, please note that some secondary schools accept students after Grade 4 or 6), such as general secondary schools or vocational training institutions, including technical and vocational schools.

 Why should I enroll my child in a Hungarian school?

 School enrollment and attendance are required under Hungarian law.
-It is also essential for the development of your child and ensures their fundamental child rights.
+It is also essential for the development of your child and ensures that their fundamental rights are respected.

-• It will help prepare children for all possible future developments, whether to return to Ukraine after a temporary period, or to develop long-term plans to stay in Hungary / the EU, if needed.
+• It could help to prepare children for all possible future scenarios, whether to return to Ukraine after a temporary period, or to develop long-term plans to stay in Hungary / the EU, if needed.

-• Studying in a Hungarian school allows for a focus on ensuring quality education and makes it easier for children to interact with their peers, experience a sense of normalcy, and receive appropriate support services, regardless of the length of your intended stay in Hungary.
+• Studying in a Hungarian school allows children to access quality education and makes it easier for them to interact with their peers, experience a sense of normalcy, reduce their social isolation and receive appropriate support services, regardless of the length of your intended stay in Hungary.

-• Studying in a Hungarian school is sustainable.
-Experience has shown that enrollment in temporary or ‘pop-up’ schools using the Ukrainian curriculum may not have the resources to continue operating for a full academic year in Hungary, leading to further disruption of your children’s education.
+• Studying in a Hungarian school is more sustainable, offering a consistent learning opportunity.
+Experience has shown that enrollment in temporary or 'pop-up' schools using the Ukrainian curriculum may not have the resources to continue operating for a full academic year in Hungary, leading to further disruption of your children’s education.

-• Children, especially adolescents, who are not included in the host country’s education system run a higher risk of leaving education and/or training early, seriously impeding their potential to progress in the labor market later.
+• Experience shows that children, especially adolescents, who are not included in the host country's education system run a higher risk of leaving education and/or training early, seriously impeding their potential to progress in their future studies or in the labor market later.

-• The Ukrainian Ministry of Education and Science recommends refugee parents familiarize themselves with the requirements for compulsory education and enroll children according to local rules.
-The Ministry also highlights the social benefits of enrolling in a host country’s education system.
+• The Ukrainian Ministry of Education and Science recommends that refugee parents familiarize themselves with the requirements of compulsory education and enroll children according to the host countries’ local rules.
+The Ministry also highlights the social benefits of enrolling in a host country's education system.

-• Children who turn 3 years old by August 31, 2024, are required to enroll in kindergarten for at least 4 hours per day.
-Children who turn 6 years old by August 31, 2024, must join the first grade of primary school.
-All other TP status children between 3 and 16 years residing in Hungary for more than 3 months are expected to enroll in kindergarten and school based on their age and/or academic achievement level.
+• Children who turn 3 years old by August 31, 2025, are required to enroll in kindergarten for at least 4 hours per day.
+Children who turn 6 years old by August 31, 2025, join the first grade of primary school.
+As an exception, parents can request one year of postponed schooling, children at age of 7 must start the first year of primary school.
+All children with TP status and dual nationality between 3 and 16 years residing in Hungary for more than 3 months are expected to enroll in kindergarten and school based on their age and/or academic achievement level.

 • Adherence to the enrollment deadline is advised to ensure that your child can begin kindergarten or school on the first day of the new term.

-• If you are unable to meet the deadline, you can still enroll your child but are urged to initiate the registration process as soon as possible.
+• If you are unable to meet the deadline, you can still enroll your child but you are advised to initiate the registration process as soon as possible.
+Enrollment into schools is possible throughout the entire year depending on the capacities of the school.

-• Kindergarten covers children aged between 3 and 6 years.
+• Kindergarten covers the early education of children aged between 3 and 6 years.

 • You can find out which kindergarten is assigned to you based on your address by visiting this link: https://kir2korzet3h.kir.hu/Pub/index.

 • However, parents have the freedom to choose a kindergarten for their child.
-You have the right to contact any kindergarten you wish, but they may not be able to accommodate your child.
+You have the right to contact any kindergarten you wish, but they may not be able to accommodate your child depending on their capacities.

 • It is advisable to directly contact the kindergarten of your choice.
 However, you can also seek further information and support from the local municipality or the local Family Support and Child Welfare Services.